AlpinistPanda/react-neighborhood/README.md

 To use this website,

-First clone the project
+- First clone the project
-Then npm install dependencies
+- Then npm install dependencies
-and nmp start to start it.
+- and nmp start to start it